s3rvac/vim-syntax-redminewiki/README.md

 Usage
 =====

 When you edit a Redmine wiki page in Vim, use `:set ft=redminewiki` to choose the Redmine wiki highlighting (make sure that you have enabled syntax highlighting).
-Alternative, you can put something like this into your `.vimrc`:
+Alternatively, you can put something like this into your `.vimrc`:
 ```
 " Consider all .redmine files as Redmine wiki files.
 au BufNewFile,BufRead *.redmine set ft=redminewiki